Product strategy

 By shaping the roadmap, strengthening decision-making, and improving key parts of the experience, I helped the team move with more confidence, deliver with more intention, and build a foundation that made investor conversations possible.

-PRODUCT DESIGN / Complex workflows
+PRODUCT DESIGN

-Improving searchability in a complex product marketplace
+Improving conversion and buyer confidence in a complex marketplace

 View case study